Email marketing is central to your marketing campaign.

 - Send later feature.
 You can compose an email now, but schedule it to be sent later.
 This is a feature that you may use more than you think.

 With ActiveInbox, you have everything that you need at your disposal.
 You can focus all of your time on your inbox, as opposed to jumping around from one tool to the next.

 Pro tip: take advantage of the free trial, to better learn what ActiveInbox has to offer.
 This will help you decide if paying for the service is a good idea.

 Email has come a long way since the first message was sent in 1971.
 One of the biggest milestones in the history of email was the release of Gmail, as an invitation-only solution in April 2004.

 Upon becoming available to the general public in 2007, Gmail quickly grew to become one of the top email services in the world.

 As a marketing professional, it’s important to realize that there’s more to Gmail than meets the eye.
-There are plugins that will change the ways that you do business.
+Enhance your Gmail account with these browser extensions and you’ll boost your productivity considerably.

 Would you add any other Gmail plugins to this list?
 Share your favorites in the comment section below.